The next time you’re standing at the corner of a busy city street, look down – you just may spot a mysterious message emblazoned in the asphalt:

 A 2011 documentary called Resurrect Dead traces the Toynbee phenomenon to Philadelphia, a city with an unusually high number of tiles.
 According to the film, in 1983, The Philadelphia Inquirer got a phone call from an anonymous source, claiming the dead could be resurrected and live forever on planet Jupiter.
 Whether the caller was the first person to create the tiles remains uncertain.

-But whoever is behind the cryptic messages, they show no signs of stopping.
+Whoever is behind the cryptic messages, they show no signs of stopping.
 A tile was discovered in New York as recently as August of 2014.
 While the science may be out on an interplanetary hereafter, the mysterious mind behind the Toynbee tiles certainly found eternal life in the streets of the city.

 Uncover the secret with these Toynbee tile snapshots from around the globe: